 Not everyone needs it, but for many people, social networks are a useful tool.
-You can use your existing personal channels but having a channel specifically dedicated to your work gives a more professional image.
-Do not overdo it.
-There is no point in having six different channels to interact with only once every two weeks.
-Choose the channels by focusing on the most used ones in your industry and build a relevant network.
+You can use your existing personal channels, but having a channel specifically dedicated to your work will give you a more professional image.
+Do not overdo it though.
+There is no point inhaving six different channels to interact with only once every two weeks.
+Choose thechannels by focusing on the most used ones in your industry and build a relevant network.

-8.2.3 Sign up for freelance groups
+8.2.4 Sign up for freelance groups